ArchangeLillith/slots-project/README.md

 - Moving reels that can be stopped on button click
 - Scoring system like a real slot machine
-- Ability to bet min to max
+- Ability to bet min to max (this will multiply the return)
-- Free or prime spins
+- Free or prime spins (prime spins are given as a reward for completing something and are cheaper spins)
 - Jackpots
 - Animations and sound bytes for
   <br>-Jackpots